F-INSAS: Clothing

 The personal clothing of this soldier of the future would be lightweight with a level IV bulletproof jacket.
 The jacket would be non-flammable, water-proofed yet breathable (flexible ballistic protection, hard ballistic protection, electronic jacket, load-bearing structure).
 The new attire will enable him to carry extra loads and resist the impact of nuclear, radiological, chemical, and biological (NRCB) warfare.
 The uniform will also carry solar elements for charging palm-top computers and other attached electronic equipment.
 It will contain an external oxygen supply and respirator to protect against gas and smoke, and will include fire-proof knee and elbow pads, hand gloves, and ballistic & laser eye protection goggles.
-A bullet-proof, armoured waistcoat including flexible ballistic, hard ballistic, ceramic armor plates covering the front, back, and groin, and an armored, electronic jacket with a load-bearing system will also be included.
+A bullet-proof, armoured waistcoat including flexible ballistic, hard ballistic, ceramic armor plates covering the front, back, and groin, and an armoured, electronic jacket with a load-bearing system will also be included.
 The electronic jacket integrates the electronics (such as a computer unit, energy manager unit, peripheral equipment interfaces, user interfaces, a radio, a man-machine interface, an Indian Regional Navigation Satellite System (IRNSS a.k.a.
-Navigation with Indian Constellation-NAVIC) device, cables, connector, camouflaging system, wearable environmental control, and a micro-climate heating & cooling system).
+Navigation with Indian Constellation-NAVIC) device, cables, connectors, camouflaging system, wearable environmental control, and a micro-climate heating & cooling system).
 A flexible water bottle, magazines, grenades, and other equipment holders and pockets optimise weight distribution on the soldier.
 The new uniform will have vests with sensors to monitor the soldier's health parameters and provide quick medical relief.
 He might also wear flame-resistant, moisture-defeating undergarments; flame-resistant hand, face, and foot protection, and a pair of non-skid shoes with mine & explosive detection sensors would complete the ensemble.
-The system also includes an inbuilt water purifier system so that they have purified drinking water.
+The system also includes an in-built water purifier system so that they have purified drinking water.